phoenixframework/phoenix/deployment/E_heroku.md

 SECRET_KEY_BASE: xvafzY4y01jYuzLm3ecJqo008dVnU3CN4f+MamNd1Zue4pXvfvUjbiXT8akaIF53
 ```

-If you need to make any of your config variables available at compile time you will need to explicitly define which ones in a configuration file.
-Create a file `elixir_buildpack.config` in your applications root directory and add a line like: `config_vars_to_export=(DATABASE_URL MY_VAR)`.
+If you need to make any of your config variables available at compile time, you will need to explicitly define which ones in a configuration file.
+Create a file `elixir_buildpack.config` in your application's root directory and add a line like: `config_vars_to_export=(DATABASE_URL MY_VAR)`.
 See [here](https://github.com/HashNuke/heroku-buildpack-elixir#specifying-config-vars-to-export-at-compile-time) for more information.

 ## Deploy Time!